 Temporary Event Notices (TENs)

-A Temporary Event Notice (TEN) is a permission under the Licensing Act 2003 that allows you to carry out licensable activities — primarily selling alcohol, providing regulated entertainment, or serving hot food and drink between 11pm and 5am — at a premises that does not already have a premises licence.
-If you are hosting a craft fair with a bar, a food festival with evening entertainment, or any event involving alcohol sales, you probably need a TEN.
+A Temporary Event Notice (TEN) is a permission under the Licensing Act 2003 that allows you to carry out licensable activities, primarily selling alcohol, providing regulated entertainment, or serving hot food and drink between 11pm and 5am, at a premises that does not already have a premises licence.
+If you run a craft fair, market, or village fete with a bar, a food festival with evening entertainment, or any event involving alcohol sales, you probably need a TEN.
+This guide explains when fair organisers need one, how to apply, and the limits to watch.

 Key Point